antonio-leonardo/DesafioQaEngineerWex/README.md

 ### 1st step
 ```
 At this step, resolves first exercise using Gherkin (to describe user storie) and C# code generation,
 mounting architecture and abstractions for future maintanence.
-With this step,
+With this step, had used for example
-had used for example a "www.wex.inc" to make sense test navigation.
+a "www.wex.inc" URL to make sense test navigation.
 ```

 ### 2nd step

 ```
 Maturity Test Automation project, with consolidated model abstraction DDD (Domain Drive Development)
-(at Class Library assembly) and "Unit Test Project" using SpecFlow Gherkin configuration and
+at Class Library assembly and "Unit Test Project" using SpecFlow Gherkin configuration with Tester
-Tester class to validate results.
+class to validate results.
+At this session was added new Test case based on "www.amazon.com" navigation

-At this session was added new Test case based on "www.amazon.com" navigation test case at 2020 January 15th.
+test case at 2020 January 15th.
 ```